-There are 2 sections of CSE308 in the Spring 2018 semester.
+There are 2 sections of CSE308 in the Fall 2018 semester.
 For details for each of the sections, follow the links below:

 CSE308 introduces the basic concepts and modern tools and techniques of Software Engineering.
 It emphasizes the development of reliable and maintainable software via system requirements and specifications, software design methodologies including object-oriented design, implementation, integration and testing; software project management; life-cycle documentation; software maintenance; and consideration of human factor issues.